Imamate of Oman: History

 Omani Azd used to travel to Basra for trade.
 Omani Azd were granted a section of Basra, where they could settle and attend their needs.
 Many of the Azd who settled in Basra became wealthy merchants and under their leader Muhallab bin Abi Sufrah started to expand the influence of power east towards Khorasan.
 Ibadi Islam originated in Basra with its founder Abdullah ibn Ibada around the year 650 CE, which the Azd in Iraq followed.
 Later, al-Hajjaj ibn Yusuf, the Umayyad governor of Iraq, came into conflict with the Ibadis, which forced them out to Oman.
 Among those who returned to Oman was the scholar Jabir ibn Zayd, an Omani Azdi.
 His return and the return of many other scholars greatly enhanced the Ibadi movement in Oman.
 The Imamate is estimated to have been established in 750 CE, shortly after the fall of the Umayyads.

 Since its appearance, the Imamate governed parts or the whole of present-day Oman and overseas lands for interrupted periods of time.
-At its peak power, the Imamate was able to expel the Portuguese colonisers out of Oman and established a sea power that extended its empire to the Persian Gulf and East Africa during the 17th century.
+At its peak, the Imamate was able to expel the Portuguese colonizers from Oman and establish a sea power that extended its empire to the Persian Gulf and East Africa during the 17th century.
 Even though the Imamate was isolated by the Al Hajar Mountains and the Rub' al Khali desert, it had extensive global trade, as it exported dried dates, limes and handmade cotton textiles, and imported other products.
 The majority of trade happened with the Indian subcontinent.